Most frequently asked questions and answers

 We want to make sure you make a conscious decision, that you understand the conditions of your employment with us, and that you are fully committed to working all summer.

 Proper kitchen attire must be worn for work.
-G.B. provides all employees with a basic uniform consisting of 4 white logo t-shirts, 2 pairs of chef’s pants, a hat and aprons.
-Additional items can be supplied by the employee or purchased at cost.
+G.B. provides all employees with a basic uniform consisting of 4 white logo t-shirts, 2 pairs of chef’s pants, a hat, aprons and 3 ply disposable face masks.
+Personal cloth masks will not be permitted in GB Catering workspaces Additional items can be supplied by the employee or purchased at cost.

 Anytime, but we start planning for the summer early in the New Year, and recommend that applications are sent in as soon as possible.
 Applications are always accepted and processed; however we usually start interviewing by mid-February – the closer it gets to the start of the summer season, the fewer available positions.